astrid-project/cb-manager/docs/algorithm.rst

                 "status": "Created",
                 "code": 201,
                 "error": false,
-                "message": "Event with id=<event-id> correctly created"
+                "message": "Algorithm with id=<algorithm-id> correctly created"
             }
         ]

-    Otherwise, if, for example, an event with the given ``id`` is already found, this is the response:
+    Otherwise, if, for example, an algorithm with the given ``id`` is already found, this is the response:

     .. sourcecode:: http